GitHubxRamlah/Parallel-Project/README.md

-# Parallel Project | Parallelism of Employee Working Hours Management System
+# Parallelism of Employee Working Hours Management System

-This program analyzes employee working hours over a week, calculating the total hours worked each day and identifying the day with the highest and lowest total working hours.
+Our program analyzes employee working hours over a week, calculating the total hours worked each day and identifying the day with the highest and lowest total working hours.
 The code includes both **sequential** and **parallelized** implementations, enabling performance comparisons on large datasets.

 ## Features